myntra/hackday/README.md

-Website for the Myntra Mobile Hackday.
+Website for Myntra Hackday 2016.